fpdev-io/blog/_posts/2020-08-01-what-is-functional-programming.markdown

 Many developers want to learn Functional Programming but as it turns out it's not that easy.
 It's easy when we try to explain someone what Functional Programming really is.
+It gets harder when it comes to practice.
+There are lots of new words (monads, functors, applicatives, etc.).
+It's completely new approach to programming software.
+Many developers struggle to understand it.

-Dozens of people say that functional programming is all about immutable values, lambda functions or special languages.
+Dozens of people say that functional programming is all about special syntax, lambda functions or special languages.
 It's all true but these things above are only additions.
+Some even say that you can do FP only with Haskell or Erlang.
 Some time ago I was Java Developer.
 One day I decided that I'd like to be Scala developer.
 I didn't have any previous experience with this language.

 When I started learning it, it quickly turned out that it's not just a syntax to grab.
 It was the whole new world of programming with a very different approach to composing programs.
 It was Functional Programming.

 In this blogpost I'm gonna explain Functional Programming by using **Scala**.
+Why Scala?
+Because it's a very good hammer for it.
+Scala allows writing OOP code as well as FP code.
+It helps when switching from OOP to FP languages.
 I'll explain a bit what's going on in the code and I'll try to use very simple examples.

 Ok, having said that let's go back to the point.